rreyer/gify-box/src/server/README.md

 The server part uses PHP and a web server, normally Apache.
 We don't provide installation instructions here.

+Required apache setup:
+Add Server name to /etc/apache2/apache2.conf
+Set AllowOverride All for the /var/www directory at the bottom of apache2.conf Enable Rewrite Mod for Apache2 with a2enmod rewrite

 Install the following additional packages:

 * php-imagick